stormqloud/kazoo-tgbbok/install.md

-# The Install but Not install instructions.
+# The Install but Not Install instructions.

 * Kazoo is a big project.